LibCrowds/libcrowds-viewer/README.md

 # libcrowds-viewer

-> IIIF-compatible image viewer component
+> IIIF-compatible image viewer Vue component

+Originally designed for the LibCrowds crowdsourcing platform, this component presents an image (loaded from a tile source) and provides options for users to mark and transcribe areas of that image, returning an object containing the user input.

 ## Build Setup